Indigenous languages of South America: Important classifications

 The first well-founded classification that used proper linguistic data is that of the American anthropologist D. G. Brinton (1891), which recognized 73 families on the basis of grammatical similarities and a brief list of vocabulary.
 In 1913, another anthropologist, Alexander Chamberlain, published a very influential classification that for many years was considered as a basic reference, although that classification did not provide enough details about its foundation.
 The classification of the French anthropologist Paul Rivet (1924) far surpassed all previous ones, providing a large amount of linguistic data and evidence that had been unpublished until then; that classification recognized 77 families and was based on lexical similarities.
 The Czech American Čestmír Loukotka contributed two more classifications (1935, 1944).
 Along the lines of Rivet, the first one extended the number of families to 94, and the second revised the previous one and recognized 114 families.
 The largest number of families in Loukotka's classifications was due to the discovery of new languages, and because he separated some of the more uncertain groups in Rivet's classification into different families.
 Rivet and Loukotka worked together on a new classification (1952) that proposed 108 families.
 During much of the second half of the 20th century, the reference classification was a later revision of Loukotka (1968) that set the number of families to 117.

 Other existing classifications are those of Joseph Greenberg (1956), revised later (1987), Morris Swadesh's (1964) and one by Jorge Suárez(1973).
 These propose a reduction in the number of subgroups and, at least the first two authors, accept the Amerind hypothesis; that ultimately all of the families of America (except Eskimo-Aleut and Na-Dene) are related.
 These classifications have been criticized by most Americanists, who prefer the more conservative and less certain classifications, even if they do include a large number of families.
 More recently, Terrence Kaufman (1994) and Lyle Campbell (1997) have proposed their own classifications, the first one more in line with Greenberg and Swadesh ("mergers") and the second more in line with Loukotka ("splitters").

-One committed classification divides the South American languages into about 40 families formed by several elements and a significant number of isolated languages.
-Among the well-established families are:

-The isolated or unclassified languages include:

 Languages by geographic region

 Below is a list of South American language families and isolates grouped by geographic region.
 The inventory of language families and isolates is partly based on Campbell (2012).
-Each region is higlighted in bold, while language isolates and individual languages are highlighted in italics.
+Each region is highlighted in bold, while language isolates and individual languages are highlighted in italics.